killerducky/killerducky.github.io/shogi/study_plan.md

     * If you won, move up to the next handicap on the list (8-piece)
 * Play a third game, continue adjusting the handicap
 * Congratulations, you're starting to get an idea how the pieces move!
-    * Not a small thing in such a different game, even if you're used to chess
+    * No small feat in such a different game, even if you're used to chess
     * Most English speakers will have a hard time even recognizing which piece is which!

 ### Time for some study